D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/environment_config.md

 ## Development Machine Deployment {#machine_deploy}

-For the environment deployment of the development machine, Horizon supports Docker deployment.
+For the environment deployment of the development machine, D-Robotics supports Docker deployment.

 ### Development Machine Preparation

-In order to use the algorithm toolchain smoothly, Horizon recommends that your selected development machine should meet the following requirements:
+In order to use the algorithm toolchain smoothly, D-Robotics recommends that your selected development machine should meet the following requirements:

   | Hardware/Operating System | Requirements                                 |
   |---------------|------|